-Trustee knowledge and understanding
+2 Trustee knowledge and understanding

-The Trustee has considered the latest guidance in relation to Chairman's Statements from The Pensions Regulator and has ensured that its practices reflect the requirements set out.
+The Trustee has considered the latest guidance in relation to Chair Statements from TPR and has ensured that its practices reflect the requirements set out.
 I have set out below how the Trustee ensures it currently meets the knowledge and understanding requirements of trustees.